nievesj/unity-core-project/README.md

 * Asset Bundle loading system
 	* Can load assets from the streaming assets folder
 	* Can load assets from a web server
-	* Can cache downloaded bundles
 	* Can load asset bundle scenes
 	* Can simulate asset bundles on editor
+	* Can cache downloaded bundles by using Unity Cloud Build manifest, or by caching the manifest files locally and using the HASH number
 * Basic window system
 	* Open / Close window
 	* Observable events for when a window is opened or closed